email: email@example.com |

 Some projects I have taken more seriously:

 various actions on 3DSThem.es, allowing you to search and obtain information on the custom splash

 screens, badges and themes available on the site.
-There is no public API documentation at
+There is no public API documentation at the current

-versions, something I have not done previously.
-Every endpoint provided by the university (85 in total)
+have not done previously.
+Every endpoint provided by the university (85 in total) has been implemented,

 A lot of my GitHub activity is based around esoteric programming languages.
 I have created interpreters for:

 Furthermore, I have worked on developing my own, equally esoteric languages:

 interpreter for the LindenMASM programming language I created, specifically for the purposesof drawing